makrai/notes/martin21-self-regu-deep-neu.md

   * non-neu regularization can be either explicit or implicit
-    * explicit, it involves making the loss function L “nicer” or “smoother” or “more well-defined” by adding an explicit capacity control term directly to the loss, i.e., by considering a modified objective of the form L(W) + αkW k
+    * explicit, it involves making the loss function L “nicer” or “smoother” or “more well-defined” by adding an explicit capacity control term directly to the loss, ie by considering a modified objective of the form L(W) + αkW k
       * we tune the regularization parameter α by cross validation
     * implicit, we instead have some adjustable operational procedure